 Fish Ingredients (Tip: This is a Cajun-style seasoning you could make a lot of and store for later.
 It would also taste delicious with shrimp!)

-- 1 lb. white fish fillets, about four 4 oz. fillets (I used Yellowtail, but you can use anything your heart desires, Cod, Halibut, Tilapia, etc…)
+- 1 lb. white fish fillets, about four 4 oz. fillets (I used Yellowtail, but you can use any neutral fish your heart desires, Cod, Halibut, Mahi Mahi, etc…)

 - 1 1/2 teaspoons smoked paprika